The bill puzzle

 Sweet cocktails with the steak

-The following review was posted on Tripadvisor: “I warn others about this place!
-My husband and I had decided to treat ourselves and celebrate our silver wedding anniversary with good friends.
+A review posted on Tripadvisor said: “I warn others against this place!
+My husband and I were determined to have a happy day and celebrate our silver wedding anniversary with good friends.
 So we booked a table at a well-known restaurant long in advance.
-It didn't go the way we planned - in short, the food was wonderful, but we were very disappointed with the service.
-Soon after we arrived, an employee brought the menu and mumbled something incomprehensible.
-When I said that I didn't hear what he said and asked him to repeat himself, he looked offended and repeated what he had mumbled earlier with a sulky look and then hurried away.
+It didn't quite work out - in short, the food was wonderful, but we were very disappointed with the service.
+An employee soon brought the menu and mumbled something unintelligible.
+When I said I didn't hear what he said and asked him to repeat, he looked offended and repeated what he mumbled earlier with a sly expression and hurried away.
 Fifteen minutes later another employee came and we ordered the food and aperitifs (cocktails).
-We specified that we wanted the drinks before the meal.
-We immediately got water but no cocktails to toast the wedding anniversary.
-Another fifteen minutes later, we lost our patience and asked the employee when we could expect the aperitifs.
-He said he didn't know!
+We noted that we wanted the drinks before the meal.
+We immediately got water on the table but no cocktails to toast the wedding anniversary.
+Another fifteen minutes later, patience broke and we asked the employee when we expected the aperitifs.
+He became one big question mark in the front and said he didn't know!
 A short while later he brought the cocktails and the food a moment later.
 We ended up drinking sweet and savory cocktails with the steak!”

 The questions